Our Teaching Philosophy

 Small groups allow for personal attention and harmonious group dynamics.
 We quest in groups of 4-7 children with one skilled adult Quest Leader.
 In addition, some groups have a teen Counselors-in-Training (CITs).
 The small group size gives us the highest opportunity to lead your children on an inspiring experiential learning adventure.

-Physical & Emotional Safety
+Physical and Emotional Safety

 We believe that physical and emotional safety are equally important, and are the highest priority.
 Quest Leaders act swiftly and compassionately to uphold physical and emotional safety.
 Each child is respected, and each child is invited to act with respect to all.
 We role model and teach the children how they can resolve conflicts without resorting to name-calling, taunts, or bullying.
 We never punish a child for their unsafe behavior, but we let them know what the potential consequences will be if they repeat their behavior.